spaceshuttl/visionary/README.md

 A 32 character password will be generated based on what you entered.
 You'll then be prompted for another keyword to optionally generate another password.
 Leave it blank to exit.

-You can also import visionarypm into your scripts:
+It's also possible to import visionarypm into your own scripts:

 ```
 import visionarypm